Claude Opus 4.5Batch 1

 3. 3A controller C that orchestrates the process

 The program must build the machinery that executes the program.
-This is the logical structure of life itself, and Brenner saw it immediately when he encountered the DNA model:
+This is the logical structure of life itself, and Brenner saw it immediately when he encountered the model:

 10. Wordplay as Cognitive Tool